Need to Hire Associate Veterinarian ? Pulivarthi Group is here to help! Our pre-vetted candidates are ready to bring their expertise to your company.

 • DVM or VMD from an accredited program and NAVLE passage (or equivalent).

-• Active state licensure in the practicing state; for cross-state work, confirm reciprocity timelines and temporary practice allowances.
+• Active state licensure in the practicing state; specifically, for cross-state work, confirm reciprocity timelines and temporary practice allowances.

 • DEA registration if handling controlled substances, plus clinic policy compliance.